Cl1p/Data_Structure/README.md

 # Data_Structure
-BUGs were found on Llmerge.cpp and mtrx.h
+BUGs were repairable on Llmerge.cpp and mtrx.h